My Way: Sid Vicious

 Sex Pistols' bassist Sid Vicious did a punk rock version of the song, in which a large body of the words were changed and the arrangement was sped up.
 The orchestral backing was arranged by Simon Jeffes.

 Interviewed in 2007, Paul Anka said he had been "somewhat destabilized by the Sex Pistols' version.
 It was kind of curious, but I felt he [Sid Vicious] was sincere about it."

-Vicious and his girlfriend, Nancy Spungen, changed many of the words when it was recorded, including use of the swear words "cunt" and "fuck" as well as the word "queer" (slang for a gay man).
-Vicious's reference to a "prat who wears hats" was an in-joke directed towards Vicious's friend and Sex Pistols bandmate Johnny Rotten, who was fond of wearing different kinds of hats he would pick up at rummage sales.
+For the recording, which took place on April 10th, 1977 with the rhythm section consisting of members of the French bands Magma and Voyage, Vicious and his girlfriend, Nancy Spungen, changed many of the words when it was recorded, including use of the swear words "cunt" and "fuck" as well as the word "queer" (slang for a gay man).
+Vicious's reference to a "prat who wears hats" was an in-joke directed towards Vicious's friend and Sex Pistols bandmate Johnny Rotten, who was fond of wearing different kinds of hats he would pick up at jumble sales.
+It is a rare example of a UK Top 10 hit that contains the word "cunt".
+Although other members of the band did not contribute to the initial track, guitarist Steve Jones later overdubbed lead guitar parts onto the song.